NervanaSystems/aeon/README.md

 ## Code coverage

-    Code coverage in aeon depend on llvm-cov and lcov. raport will be generated in html-coverage-raport/index.html
+    Code coverage in aeon depends on llvm-cov and lcov.
+    Raport will be generated in html-coverage-raport/index.html

     Example: